char-lotte-anne/guess-my-name/SECURITY.md

    - Moving inline styles to CSS classes
    - Using CSS custom properties
    - Removing inline style attributes

+2. **CSP 'unsafe-eval' for TensorFlow.js**: Required for TensorFlow.js which uses dynamic code generation (`eval()`, `Function()`, etc.) for performance.
+This is a known requirement of TensorFlow.js and cannot be avoided while using the library.
-2. **Client-Side Rate Limiting**: Rate limiting is client-side only (localStorage).
+3. **Client-Side Rate Limiting**: Rate limiting is client-side only (localStorage).
 Determined users can bypass by clearing localStorage.
 For production, consider server-side rate limiting.
-3. **Local Storage**: Data stored in localStorage can be accessed by any script on the same origin.
+4. **Local Storage**: Data stored in localStorage can be accessed by any script on the same origin.

 ## Reporting Security Issues